 Rembrandt House Museum (Jodenbreestraat 4; +31-20-520-0400, fax +31-20-520-0401; 8 EUR), former residence of the Dutch master, now home to hundreds of his drawings and paintings.

 Anne Frank Huis (Prinsengracht 267; +31-20-556-7100).
 A moving tribute to the young diarist, it draws more tourists than all the other museums in Amsterdam combined (arrive early to miss the crowds, or come during the evening in the summer, when it’s open until 9 p.m.).
-Or just buy your tickets HERE and SKIP the lines.
+Or just buy your tickets HERE and SKIP the very very long line that forms every day.
 Just around the corner is the pink triangle Homomonument (Westermarkt Square), a tribute to homosexuals persecuted everywhere (including those who died under Hitler’s regime) — it’s equally moving because of its precedent-setting status as the only monument of its kind in the world.
 The monument is characterized by its triangular dock jutting into the canal.